 To turn the noise sample into a texture that looks more like grass, or a random fractal to look more like a natural image, we need to force the synthesized patterns to match additional statistics.
 Samples from the fractal process modeled above are multi-variate Gaussian.
-But a major limitation of Gaussian models is that they fail to capture phase structure, and in particular edges.
+But a limitation of Gaussian models is that they fail to capture phase structure, and in particular edges.
+Local edges can be thought of as regions where the the sine-phase fourier components all line up at zero frequency.

-Heeger and Bergen (pdf) showed how to use image filter pyramids to generate novel textures from statistical "summaries" obtained from sample textures.
+More generally, Heeger and Bergen (pdf) showed how to use image filter pyramids to generate novel textures from statistical "summaries" obtained from sample textures.
 They start off with a model of spatial filters that are selective for spatial frequency, orientation, and phase.
 The use of orientation filters captures oriented features of textures, and phase captures edges.